 As shown in Table 6, H.R.
-3057, as passed the House, proposes \$147 million for several specific counter-terrorism programs, slightly higher than for FY2005, but \$12 million less than the President's request.
+3057, as passed the House, proposed \$147 million for several specific counter-terrorism programs, slightly higher than for FY2005, but \$12 million less than the President's request.
 The Senate companion measure fully funds the executive's proposal.
+Conferees, operating under additional funding constraints, set levels at \$146 million, below both House and Senate amounts, and \$13 million below the request.